kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-You can start with this, a node can request a list of files, and you give them a list of file names and their sizes in bytes.
+Now, a node can request a list of files, and your app gives them a list of file names and their size in bytes.

-Adding some matching for requests and responses, and deserializing into our TransferRequest type.
+Now, add some matching for requests and responses, as well as deserializing into our TransferRequest type.

 ```rust
 use nectar_process_lib::{